 - So I am very pleased to see that the government has announced £100 million in funding to back the development of the Sizewell C nuclear power plant and strengthen investor confidence in the project, which will produce enough energy to power 6 million homes and support up to 10,000 jobs across the UK.

-- important part of our plans to lower energy prices, and strengthen our energy independence, but will also create high-quality jobs and drive economic growth.
+- New nuclear, including innovative SMRs, is not only an important part of our plans to lower energy prices, and strengthen our energy independence, but will also create high-quality jobs and drive economic growth.

 - Britain needs a balanced energy policy in which new nuclear is part of the mix.